SteveBarnett/Remixing/_thinking/my-applied-philosophy.md

     - The mundane is sacred.
 - **Why can't it be both?**
     - The union of Absolute and Relative, of emptiness and form.

+## Things to may be remixed in

+- Right speech: true, kind, helpful, contextually appropriate.
+- Plain language: clear, concise and well organised
+- Emotional intelligence.
+- Continued recommitment to aligning your actions with your values.
+- Everything is included.
+- Both/and.
+- Context **and** contents.
+- Only the verb.
+No subject.
+No object.
+- Self as process
+- Continued recommitment to valued action.
+    - ROCK
+    - Clear, clean, crisp.
+- Living a good enough, ordinary, life.
+- Acceptance, embracing life as it is.
+- The importance of friends.
+- Imperfections as part of the path, not as an obstacle.
+- Letting go of "this isn't it."
+- Antifragile
+- The Matter With Things